Combined Pill: The FPA Guide

 • some young people’s services

-• some pharmacies; a pharmacy may also be able to give you a short supply if you run out of pills from your usual provider
+• many pharmacies; a pharmacy may also be able to give you a short supply if you run out of pills from your usual provider

 In some areas of the UK, you can order the pill for free from an online sexual health service.
 They can send it by post and may offer a click and collect service.
 You usually need to be 16 or over and be able to give a recent blood pressure measurement.